 Vice-convener: Alison Campbell

 Committee members: Edward Andrews, Andy Doig, Ken Gordon, Veronica Thompson.

 Marjorie Wilson continues as Co-ordinator.

 CFI supports Kate Forbes

-In an article in The National, Christians For Independence has backed the appointment of Kate Forbes as Finance Secretary.
+In an article in The National (20th.
+February 2020), Christians For Independence has backed the appointment of Kate Forbes as Finance Secretary.
 It had been reported that unnamed sources were concerned about her wariness over proposed changes to the Gender Recognition laws, and that her Christian faith could make her unsuitable for a senior government position.
 Her links to former SNP MSP Dave Thompson, whom she succeeded in the constituency of Skye, Lochaber and Badenoch, were also mentioned; Dave Thompson is also a committed Christian and a founder member and Convener of Christians For Independence (CFI).

 In the article, Dave Thompson dismissed concerns about Miss Forbes’ suitability for office, saying that those who questioned it showed “a distinct lack of understanding of the Christian faith”.
 He also said that CFI welcomes all Christians believers, and that its core belief is Christ’s command to love our neighbours as ourselves, with independence giving Scotland the chance to build a “fair, just and compassionate society”.